 Multiple moves are the norm in academia and it’s a major structural problem that gets in the way of diversity (and other) initiatives.
 Long gone are the days when the academic was (only) a hetero white male who was either single (and a highly eligible bachelor with his PhD in hand) or had a family …

-Permanent link to this article: http://ecologybits.com/index.php/2016/03/23/i-am-unwilling-to-relocate-again-and-it-will-probably-cost-me-my-academic-career/
+Permanent link to this article: https://ecologybits.com/index.php/2016/03/23/i-am-unwilling-to-relocate-again-and-it-will-probably-cost-me-my-academic-career/

 Feline fighter fury #2016MMM #catscandal

 Note: This post is about March Mammal Madness.
 Check out this year’s tournament if you’re unfamiliar with it.
 It started: alright alright alright!
-Welcome to Mammal March Madness 2016! #2016MMM https://t.co/Ub2DuVZlbD #AlrightAlright pic.twitter.com/Aw9CFHcrWH — Katie Hinde (@Mammals_Suck) March 8, 2016 But is it really alright?
-Investigators have discovered a disturbing trend in March Mammal Madness …
+Welcome to Mammal March Madness 2016! #2016MMM https://t.co/Ub2DuVZlbD #AlrightAlright pic.twitter.com/Aw9CFHcrWH — Prof. Katie Hinde (@Mammals_Suck) March 8, 2016 But is it really alright?
+Investigators have discovered a disturbing trend in March Mammal …

-Permanent link to this article: http://ecologybits.com/index.php/2016/03/21/feline-fighter-fury-2016mmm-catscandal/
+Permanent link to this article: https://ecologybits.com/index.php/2016/03/21/feline-fighter-fury-2016mmm-catscandal/

 Observation as an essential ecology skill